Please note that all documents must be submitted in original PDF format. Scanned copies will not be accepted. This is to ensure accessibility.

 Applications that do not include the relevant documentation or information will be deemed invalid and will require resubmission.

-Substantial amendments to Clinical Trials of Investigational Medicinal Products are to be submitted to firstname.lastname@example.org.
+Substantial modifications to Clinical Trials of Investigational Medicinal Products are to be submitted to firstname.lastname@example.org.

-Substantial amendments to Clinical Investigations of Medical Devices and Performance Studies of In Vitro Diagnostic Medical Devices are be submitted (preferably as a zipped folder) to email@example.com.
+Substantial modifications to Clinical Investigations of Medical Devices and Performance Studies of In Vitro Diagnostic Medical Devices are be submitted (preferably as a zipped folder) to email@example.com.